Upcoming Medical Conferences in GreeleySearch Criteria : United States of America Greeley

 Mar 06, 2019 | CEU 0.75 | USD $250 | Greeley, Colorado

 Beckman Oral Motor Oro-Facial Deep Tissue Workshop is organized by Beckman Oral Motor and will be held on Mar 06, 2019 at Centennial BOCES Administration Office, Greeley, Colorado, United States of America.
 The target audience for this medical event is Licensed speech pathologists and occupational therapists.
 This CME Conference has been approved for a maximum of 0.75 CEUs.
-Course Description : This is a one day course.
-Organizations that host or sponsor the Beckman Oral Motor Assessment & Intervention course may also schedule this course for presentation the following day.
-Beckman Oral Motor Assessment & Intervention is a pre-requisite to the Beckman Oro-facial Deep Tissue Release course.
-Sixteen (16) is the maximum number of participants for this course.
+Course Description : This is a one-day hands-on intensive workshop.
 During this course, participants will practice specific deep tissue release for the upper and lower lips, upper and lower cheeks, midface, jaw, and tongue.
-These interventions focus on increased range of movement for these structures.
-In addition, participants will have the opportunity to review techniques about which they have questions from the two-day course.
-Participants are invited to bring videotaped case studies for discussion and problem-solving.
-This presentation will focus exclusively on the Beckman Oro-facial Deep Tissue Release and will not include information on other similar or related services.
+These interventions focus on an increased range of movement for these structures.
+In addition, participants will have the opportunity to review, discuss and practice the Beckman Oral Motor Assessment and Intervention protocol.
+Participants are welcome to discuss specific issues they encounter in their practice and determine if and what Beckman Oral Motor interventions may be beneficial in improving oral motor function and what other resources, methodologies, product or services might enhance a positive outcome of therapy.
 Course Objectives are : • Demonstrate intervention options for mobility of the lips, cheeks, midface, jaw and tongue using deep tissue releases. • Problem solve issues regarding client specific oral motor and mealtime concerns. • Demonstrate oral motor assessment and intervention techniques as determined by the participants Additional details will be posted as soon as they are available.

 Beckman Oral Motor Assessment & Intervention Workshop is organized by Beckman Oral Motor and will be held from Mar 07 - 08, 2019 at Centennial BOCES Administration Office, Greeley, Colorado, United States of America.
 The target audience for this medical event is Licensed speech pathologists and occupational therapists.
 This CME Conference has been approved for a maximum of 16 contact hours or 1.6 CEUs.
 CME : This CME Conference has been approved for a maximum of 1.6 ASHA/AOTA CEU.
 Course Description : This is a two-day, hands-on intensive workshop.
 Participants will learn compensatory hands-on techniques for tonic bite, slow oral transit, tongue thrust, and gag.
 The participants will practice over 50 specific intervention strategies for improving facial muscle function for eating and speech.
 Additional topics of discussion may include: goal writing, diet texture progression, tube to oral issues, adaptive mealtime utensils, oral hygiene issues, medication administration issues, oral function for individuals with trachs, facilitating improved articulation through oral motor techniques, research issues, videofluroscopy issues for motorically involved individuals, and additional topics of importance as determined by the participant.
 In this two day course participants will actively participate in hands-on practice for compensatory handling techniques for the following concerns: tonic bite, tonic bite on a utensil, slow oral transit, tongue thrust, cough, gag and vomit.
 The participants will complete an oral motor protocol with each other, analyze the results, and discuss data tracking.
 The participants will also complete hands-on practice for specific oral motor interventions to address the deficit areas discovered during baseline assessment.
 Course Objectives are : • Demonstrate assessment battery for determining orofacial movement patterns using the Beckman protocol. • Demonstrate compensatory handling techniques. • Demonstrate oral motor interventions and treatment techniques. • Recognize how to screen for potential referral candidates. • Identify the results of the techniques discussed.
 Additional details will be posted as soon as they are available.